 Notes

-• Store this nut-free chocolate spread in an airtight container in the fridge for up to a week.
+- Store this spread in an airtight container in the fridge for up to a week.

 Nutrition